fathimaalzahra/IOT-001/LEVEL1.md

-## Task 2 - Basics of MQTT protocol and other communitcation protocols
+## Task 2 - Basics of MQTT protocol and other communication protocols

 Learn the basics of MQTT protocol and its working from the [website](-https://randomnerdtutorials.com/what-is-mqtt-and-how-it-works/)